-What is most important to us will determine our actions because we act in accordance with our desires.
-We talk about, celebrate, and look forward to the activities, events, and relationships we love.
+Priorities determine our actions because we act in accordance with our desires.
+We talk about, celebrate, and look forward to the priorities, events, and relationships we love.
 Where does the gospel fit into our list of priorities?
-Does it come first, or is it something we consider only occasionally?
-Gospel Above All is a call to put the gospel ahead of absolutely everything.
+Is it a matter of first importance, or is it something we consider only occasionally?
+Gospel Above All is a call to put the gospel ahead of any and all competing priorities.

-As followers of Jesus, we need to reinforce our identity as a gospel people.
-We don't find our unity in the sports or activities we engage in, our hobbies, or even the groups of friends we hang out with.
-Followers of Jesus will fight the temptation to pretend to be someone they are not while at school or on social media, because they know their identity is in Christ who loves them and gave Himself for them.
+Followers of Jesus need to reinforce our identity as a gospel people.
+We don't find our unity in worship styles, in views on eschatology, or in political positions.
 We find our unity in the gospel.
-Everything else is secondary.
-Over the next eight weeks, we'll consider together what it means to truly place the gospel above all.
+All preferences, opinions, and perspectives must be secondary to this message.
+During the next eight weeks we'll consider together what it means to truly place the gospel above all.